On the periodic orbits of C0-typical impulsive semiflows: Technical results

 The following two results guarantees that, for typical impulsive semiflows, all periodic points are permanent.
-The first result concerns impulsive semiflows parameterized by vector fields.
-We denote by $\text{Per}_t(\psi_{X,I})$ the set of periodic points with period smaller or equal than $t$ of $\psi_{X,I}$.
+The first result concerns impulsive semiflows parameterized by elements in $\mathfrak{V}_{D,\hat D}$ .
+We denote by $\text{Per}_t(\psi_{{\varphi},I})$ the set of periodic points with period smaller or equal than $t$ of $\psi_{{\varphi},I}$.